Morse High School opening outdoor learning space

 “It would be great to have a field trip for the life skills program from Woolwich to come up here and see what the gardens look like and what the bee hive looks like,” Bingham said.

-According to Nichols, when the new Morse High School was built a few years ago, they worked with the architects to have a bee apiary location on campus, which is of high value in teaching all the aspects of science through the bee yard.
-One of those lessons is environmental practices through the pollinator garden, perfect for a new class—implemented at Morse High School last year—called Plants and Pollinators, with students studying the bees in real-time.
+When the new Morse High School was built a few years ago, school officials worked with the architects to include a bee apiary location on campus, which is of high value in teaching all the aspects of science through the bee yard.
+One of those lessons is environmental practices through the pollinator garden, perfect for a new class called Plants and Pollinators.

 Nichols estimates there will be over 200 pounds of honey for the bee club at the high school, with students learning how to extract honey wearing the 30 bee suits for the students involved in the extraction process.
 Morse High School sells the honey, and the money goes back into the school’s programming.